vyshnavvizz/www-chapter-kannur/index.md

 ## Sponsorship

 Financial contributions should only be made online using the authorized online donation button at the top of this page.
-For non-financial sponsorship, please reach out to any of the listed Abu Dhabi chapter leaders.
+For non-financial sponsorship, please reach out to any of the listed Kannur chapter leaders.

 ## Partnerships